Bob Orton

-Career
+Professional wrestling career

 Orton was a two-time holder of the Florida version of the NWA World Tag Team Championship with tag team partner Eddie Graham in 1966.
 He also innovated the pedigree as he captured several other titles in various National Wrestling Alliance's (NWA) territories with it, including the Florida and Georgia versions of the NWA Southern Heavyweight Championship, as well as the NWA Florida Tag Team Championship (with Bob Orton Jr.) in Florida Championship Wrestling and the NWA United States Heavyweight Championship in Central States Wrestling.
 He also competed in the American Wrestling Association (AWA), where he would also gain championship success.
 In 1961, Orton competed for the then NWA Capitol Wrestling Federation (now WWE) teaming with "Nature Boy" Buddy Rogers.

-Orton eventually left Capitol Wrestling Corporation, by competing in other NWA territories.
+Orton eventually left Capitol Wrestling Corporation in 1962, by competing in other NWA territories.
 In 1968, Orton returned to Capitol Wrestling Corporation renamed as World Wide Wrestling Federation (WWWF), often using the ring name Rocky Fitzpatrick.
 In September 1968, as "Cowboy" Rocky Fitzpatrick, he was number one challenger to WWWF World Heavyweight Champion Bruno Sammartino, losing to Sammartino at Madison Square Garden.
 He fought Sammartino in other northeastern cities as well.
 In the summer of 1969, Orton wrestled in the Ohio Sports Classics Promotion.
-He retired in July 2000 and spent the last years of his life living in Las Vegas, Nevada.
+During the rest of his career, he worked in Kansas City, St. Louis, California and Florida.
+He retired in 1981 and spent the last years of his life living in Las Vegas, Nevada.